leenathomas01/embodied-agent-governance/docs/design-principles.md

 - **Bounded** — respectful of domains requiring human judgment
 - **Verifiable** — explicit about what it checked and what remains uncertain

-This is not AGI.
-This is not alignment.
 This is **operational governance** — the minimum viable sanity required for agents interacting with imperfect physical environments.